 With it’s polished case, eye-catching sunburst panda-style dial, the Breitling 815 Chronograph continues to be sought after by watch collectors.
 The Breitling 815 was nicknamed the “Long Playing”, because of it’s much longer power reserve for the era.

 Breitling was established in 1884, by watchmaker Léon Breitling.
 His patented chronograph designs quickly gained popularity amongst industrial, military and scientific markets.
 Their innovative designs and technology, along with their reputation for reliability and functionality continue to make Breitling a mainstay in the watchmaking world today.

 The Reference 815 Chronograph is a 38mm polished stainless steel case, with acrylic crystal.
 Made in the 1970s, it uses a Valjoux 7736 movement, with a long-running 52-hour power reserve.
 The panda dial is silver, with a sunburst pattern, and lume that has developed a pumpkin patina.
-The hour and minute hands on this 815 are not original.

 This Breitling Reference 815 Chronograph is in very good shape.
 The case has slight wear marks, shown in detail in the photographs.
 The casebook engravings with the Breitling logo and model number are still visible.